The Neuroscience of Yoga

 Changes to Nervous System

+By manipulating the breath, pranayama impacts your nervous system.
 There are different types of pranayama.
 Each varies in terms of inhale, exhale, and retention length, as well as other factors, like pace and nostril side.

 There are several stimulating yogic breathing exercises.
 Breath of Fire, a.k.a., kapalbhati, has been shown to decrease latency (for quick brain processing), increase amplitude (involvement of more neurons), and increase attention task scores by 32.5%,[8] as well as reducing the degree of optical illusions.[9]
 Humming Bee Breath, a.k.a., brahmari, elicits rare high-frequency gamma brainwave activity, a sign of heightened awareness.[10]
 And Bellows Breath, a.k.a., bhastrika, was shown to significantly decrease impulsive responses on an attention task by 100%.[11]
 However, it should be noted that these were small studies measuring short-term effects.
 Much further research is needed.